ABCDELabs/parallel-go-ethereum/README.md

 ## Parallel Go Ethereum

-Our parallel Go-Ethereum implementation is based on the official Golang execution layer implementation of the Ethereum protocol.
+We implement a parallel Go-Ethereum based on the official Golang execution layer codebase (go-ethereum).

 ### Benchmarks